 A few seconds later I managed to stop.
 Good thing, I didn’t fall.
 Bad thing, my legs were covered with mud almost up to my knees.
 And as it was becoming normal at that time, I had to wait, balancing myself in order not to fall, until the wind changed its trajectory, and I could walk again.

-None of this would have happen if it was raining.
+None of this would have happened if it was raining.
 Luckily, it was sunny and absolutely gorgeous despite the strong wind and cold weather.

 READ MORE: 10 Excellent Day Trips from Dublin